bisdn/bisdn.github.io/platform_configuration/power_over_ethernet.md

 ## Introduction

-Power over Ethernet (PoE) is a technique that allows providing electric power and data over an Ethernet cable.
-The original PoE standard (IEEE 802.3af) supplies up to 15.4 W per port, and was increased to 25.5 W with a revision to the standard (802.3at).
+Power over Ethernet (PoE) is a technique that allows providing electric power and data over an ethernet cable.
+The original PoE standard (IEEE 802.3af) supplied up to 15.4 W per port, but the revision of the standard (802.3at) increased it to 25.5 W.

-Two types of devices supporting PoE are considered regarding PoE capabilities: the *Power Sourcing Equipment (PSE)* which are the devices capable of providing power on the cable; and the *Powered Device (PD)* are devices that consume energy provided by PoE.
-Some BISDN Linux supported switches can act as a Power Sourcing Equipment.
+Two types of devices supporting PoE are considered regarding PoE capabilities: the *Power Sourcing Equipment (PSE)*, which are the devices capable of providing power on the cable; and the *Powered Device (PD)*, which are devices that consume energy provided by PoE.
+Some BISDN Linux supported switches can act as a Power Sourcing Equipment (please refer to the platform specification provided by your vendor).

 ## Configuration

-BISDN Linux comes with an application `poectl` that allows for PoE configuration.
+BISDN Linux comes with the command line utility `poectl`, which provides a simple and convenient way to configure PoE.

 ```
 :~$ poectl -h